Elementary derivation of the dissipation-coherence bound for stochastic oscillators

+The tradeoff between oscillations and thermodynamic cost is sometimes termed the \emph{dissipation--coherence bound} (DCB).
+The DCB is a conjectured inequality which states that, in autonomous overdamped systems, the entropy production (EP) per cycle obeys~\citep{santolin2025dissipation,nagayama2025}

+where $\tcyc$ is the period of the oscillator and $\tcoh$ is its correlation time.
+Equivalently, this bound may be written using the entropy production rate (EPR) $\epr=\epcyc/\tcyc$ and oscillator frequency $\omega=2\pi/\tcyc$ as

-where $\tcyc$ is the cycle period and $\tcoh$ the decay timescale of oscillator autocorrelations (the ratio $\tcoh/\tcyc$ gives the number of cycles over which the oscillator remains coherent).
-Their derivation used sophisticated analytical techniques and additional technical conditions.
-Nagayama and Ito~\citep{nagayama2025} proved the weak-noise bound without these additional conditions, while also highlighting connections to the short-time thermodynamic uncertainty relation (TUR) and thermodynamic speed limits.
+The dissipation--coherence bound is expected to hold in a broad class of systems.
+To date, however, it has only been proven rigorously for stochastic limit cycles in the weak-noise regime~\citep{santolin2025dissipation,nagayama2025}.
+The original proof by Santolin and Falasco~\citep{santolin2025dissipation} employed sophisticated analytical techniques and technical assumptions (an identity-like diffusion matrix or proximity to a Hopf bifurcation).
+Nagayama and Ito~\citep{nagayama2025} proved the same result without these additional assumptions, while also highlighting connections to the short-time thermodynamic uncertainty relation (TUR) and thermodynamic speed limits.

-Here, we provide an alternative and elementary derivation of (\ref{eq:res}), based only on the assumption of Gaussian phase fluctuations and the long-time TUR.
-As we show, our derivation applies to limit cycles in the weak-noise regime as a special case.
-However, since it is more general --- it assumes neither small noise nor a deterministic limit --- it may be useful for further generalizations.